-For 2011, each of our non-employee directors received an annual retainer with a value equal to \$200,000, of which \$100,000 was paid in cash and \$100,000 in equity in the form of restricted stock units, or RSUs.
+For 2012, each of our non-employee directors received an annual retainer with a value equal to \$230,000, of which \$115,000 was paid in cash and \$115,000 in equity in the form of restricted stock units, or RSUs.
+Mr. Faraci joined the Board in October 2012 and received a prorated portion of the annual retainer.
 The cash portion of the retainer was payable in quarterly installments, with the first quarterly installment paid after the annual shareholders meeting.
-The number of RSUs a director received was determined by dividing \$100,000 by the closing price of our stock on the grant date, which was the date of the February meeting of the Officers-Directors Compensation Committee.
+The number of RSUs a director received was determined by dividing \$115,000 by the closing price of our stock on the grant date, which was the date of the February meeting of the Officers-Directors Compensation Committee.
 An RSU represents the right to receive a share of PPG common stock upon vesting.
 Each RSU grant vests three years after the grant date and earns dividend equivalents during the vesting period when dividends are declared on PPG common stock, but does not carry voting rights or other rights afforded to a holder of PPG common stock.
-Beginning in 2012, the value of the annual retainer will increase to \$230,000, of which \$115,000 will be paid in cash and \$115,000 in equity in the form of RSUs.
 This increase was made based on a competitive analysis of our comparison set of companies provided by Frederic W. Cook & Co., Inc.